mSpy Review 2026: Parental Control or Surveillance Scout?

 Our experience

-We couldn't get mSpy to work for our latest retest with an iPhone.
+We couldn't get mSpy to work on our latest iPhone retest.
 In September 2024, we could download the app onto our Android devices, but there appear to be more safeguards with iPhones.

 We opted to test iPhone 13 monitoring by logging in to our iCloud account.
 On our dashboard, the behavior monitoring tab immediately imported our contacts, but nothing appeared under events, photos, or videos.